Mixed Reality technology and devices like the Microsoft HoloLens are transforming the construction and manufacturing industries.

 Users can view assets and associated data for better building management and maintenance.
 This means reduced downtime, increased safety and fewer errors due to better contextual information and increased efficiency.

-Integrating advanced visualization tech with real-time data is incredibly empowering Click To Tweet
+Integrating advanced visualization and real-time data is empowering Click To Tweet

 The integration of these advanced visualization technologies with detailed real-time data is incredibly empowering to workers, who, by placing on a headset can instantly access timely and accurate information related to maintenance targets based on the BIM representation of a building.
 When combined with facilities management systems and other data sources, this will allow users to visualise objects they wouldn’t normally see, effectively giving them something akin to x-ray vision superpowers.